 - The Brazilian Federal Revenue Department (“RFB”, from its original in Portuguese) has issued new rules for the disclosure of ultimate beneficiaries of foreign companies that hold certain assets (including shares in private companies) in Brazil.

 - Among other things, non-compliance will prevent the Brazilian company from managing bank accounts, making investments and obtaining loans in Brazil.

 On 28 December 2018 the RFB published Normative Instruction 1,863/2018 (“NI”), which replaced the rules governing the National Register of Legal Entities (known as the “CNPJ”).

 As per its previous version, the NI requires that most foreign companies disclose certain beneficial owners (as the expression is defined in the NI; these are also referred to as the ultimate beneficial owners – or “UBOs” – in some countries) to the RFB.

-The modernisation of the regulations are a reflection of Brazil’s continued commitment to fighting corruption and avoiding money laundering and tax evasion, which is part of Brazil’s efforts to become a member of the OECD.
+The modernisation of the regulations is a reflection of Brazil’s continued commitment to fighting corruption and avoiding money laundering and tax evasion, which is part of Brazil’s efforts to become a member of the OECD.